Datenschule/jedeschule-scraper/README.md

 state publishes their data differently.
 The goal of this project is to scraper all data and to make it available under a common data format.

+## Using the data
+A version of these scrapers is deployed at [https://jedeschule.codefor.de/](jedeschule.codefor.de).
+You can use it one of three ways:
+1. Using the API.
+Documentation is available at https://jedeschule.codefor.de/docs
+2. Using the CSV dump provided at https://jedeschule.codefor.de/csv-data/
+3. Exploring the data using a small interactive dashboard at: https://knutator2.github.io/jedeschule-explore/#/dashboard

 ## Installation
 Note that at least Python 3.7 is required.